Open Source DOM Component

 npm install rwt-kanji

-Important note: This web component uses Node.js and NPM and
+Important note: This DOM component uses Node.js and NPM and

 package.json as a convenient distribution and installation mechanism.
-The web component itself does not need them.
+The DOM component itself does not need them.

-If you are more comfortable using Github for installation, follow these steps:
+If you prefer using Github directly, simply follow these steps:

-- Clone the rwt-kanji web component into it using the command:
+- Clone the rwt-kanji DOM component into it using the command:

 git clone https://github.com/readwritetools/rwt-kanji.git